diman969/ESP32-Arduino-LED-with-Push-button/README.md

 # ESP32-Arduino-LED-with-Push-button
-Test project to turn on LED by pushbutton on NodeMCU-32S board created in VSCode with Platform.IO and Arduino librarys
+This project was created in VSCode with PlatformIO and Arduino library Using NodeMCU-32S board
+Controlling LED with pushbutton